analitic1983/treatstockApiExt/README.md

     "url": "http://ts.h3.tsdev.work/workbench/order/view/44649"
 }</pre>

-<h2>Make order in colors</h2>
+<h2>Make an Order for different colors</h2>

-For printing model3d in different colors use example: 06_PlaceOrderColored.php
+For printing model3d in different colors, use the example: 06_PlaceOrderColored.php

-You should use calls:
+Use the following codes:
 1. $apiService->createPrintablePack - create printable pack
-2. $apiService->changePrintablePack - set manual colors and materials for current 3dmodel
+2. $apiService->changePrintablePack - sets colors and materials manually for a specific 3dmodel
-3. $apiService->getPrintablePackOffers - get offers for printing.
-List of offers from differnt printing services.
+3. $apiService->getPrintablePackOffers -  gets actual offers for 3D printing from different service providers on Treatstock

-Example output:
+Output example:
 <pre>
 {
     "modelTextureInfo": {